ericwhal/573-project/README.md

 ```
 6. This lets us know that gem5 is compiled for the _unoptimized_ accelerator.
 If the Cutoff grows beyond -inf, we have compiled for the _optimized_ workload.
 7. Navigate to `$GIT_ROOT`.
 Run `python3 scripts/softmax_eval.py 1` for a full unoptimized evaluation.
 Copy the path of the final reported file.
-   a.
-Modify gem5 by navigating to `573-gem5/src/dev/acc/`, opening `memcpyaccel.cc` and replacing `constexpr float cutoff` with either negative infinity (unoptimized) or -149.0 (optimized).
+   - Modify gem5 by navigating to `573-gem5/src/dev/acc/`, opening `memcpyaccel.cc` and replacing `constexpr float cutoff` with either negative infinity (unoptimized) or -149.0 (optimized).
 8. Navigate to `$GIT_ROOT`.
 Run `python3 scripts/softmax_eval.py 0` for a full optimized evaluation.
 Copy the path of the final reported file.
 9. Navigate to `$GIT_ROOT`.
 Run `python3 scripts/softmax_eval.py 2` for a full naive evaluation.
 This will take a long time.
 Copy the path of the final reported file.
 10. Generate charts by running `./scripts/plot_stacks_from_csv.py OPTIMIZED_CSV UNOPTIMIZED_CSV NAIVE_CSV`.
 The three `.csv`s should be in `$GIT_ROOT/data/`.
 The images will be saved to `$GIT_ROOT/figures/`.